anirudhxperts/anirudhxperts/README.md

 # Hi there, I'm Aniruddh! 👋

 ## About Me
-I'm a Full Stack Intern at **@unifyxperts**, passionate about building impactful solutions with cutting-edge technologies.
+I'm a Full Stack Developer at **@unifyxperts**, passionate about building impactful solutions with cutting-edge technologies.

 ### Tech Skills
 - Python